Agroecology & Plants Internships

 Contact: Francis Ge fmge@ucsc.edu

-Description: Produce Pop-up is looking for two individuals to assist with our low-cost organic farmstand, which takes place every week at Quarry Plaza and Porter Quad during the academic year.
-As part of the campus Basic Needs program, Produce Pop-Up provides access to affordable, fresh produce from the UCSC farm and other local farmers for the entire UCSC community.
+Produce Pop-up is looking for two interns to assist with our low-cost organic farmstand, which takes place Wednesdays at Quarry Plaza and Fridays at Science Hill during the academic year.
+As part of the campus Basic Needs program, Produce Pop-Up provides access to affordable, fresh produce from the UCSC farm and other local farmers to the entire UCSC community.
 You'll get to learn about the farm, campus and community food system, season produce and recipes, and how to run a market stand!
 For more information, see @ucscproducepopup on Instagram or the Basic Needs website.

 • Heartland Collective Farm Internship